sourcegraph/handbook/content/product-engineering/engineering/code-graph/batch-changes/metrics.md

 - **Sourcegraph Batch Changes Property:** TBD
 - **Batch Changes MAU:** A [visitor](../../../../bizops/user_definitions.md#visitor) who triggers any GUI event happening on a Sourcegraph Batch Changes page in a given month.
 We do not yet track CLI events.
-- **Batch Changes monthly contributor:** An [active user](../../../../bizops/user_definitions.md#active-user) that has previewed, applied, or closed a batch change in a given month.
+- **Batch Changes monthly contributor:** A [registered user](../../../../bizops/user_definitions.md#registered-user) that has previewed, applied, or closed a batch change in a given month.
 New actions that are added in the future, such as [comment, merge, publish](https://sourcegraph.productboard.com/roadmap/2263724-batch-changes-releases/features/6775792/portal).